 IP addresses and emails are collected but will be removed prior to analysis.
 The data from part one of the survey (collection scope and collecting practices) will be published and presented, but the data will be reported in aggregate form, so that it will not be possible to identify individual participants.
 There may be limits to the confidentiality due to context and individual participants may be identifiable because of the size of the sample.
 The data collected in section two of this survey (Next Steps) will be used to identify the location of local music collections in Canada, and to identify participants for follow up interviews and site visits.
-Data collected in this section of the survey will not be anonymous.
-Participants may choose to answer one or both sections of the survey.
-This survey is hosted by Voxco, a Canadian-owned and managed company whose data is securely stored in Canada.
+Data collected in this section of the survey is hosted by Voxco, a Canadian-owned and managed company whose data is securely stored in Canada.
 Consider printing this page for your records.